dkobak/simclr-cifar10/README.md

 #### ResNet50

-* Chen et al. (SimCLR paper https://arxiv.org/abs/2002.05709) report **94.0** (Appendix B.9).
+* Chen et al. (SimCLR paper https://arxiv.org/abs/2002.05709) report **94.0** linear accuracy (Appendix B.9).
 They used a TensorFlow implementation and LARS for optimization.
 AFAIK nobody has been able to reproduce that number.